gajendhir/rnnotes/docs/basics/rn-cli.md

 :::tip

 I start Android Studio periodically and let it update / upgrade itself, gradle and its libraries.
+Some upgrades require me to start Android Studio as Administrator

 :::